 Like all Rothy’s flats, the material almost feels like a sturdy knit sweater.
 But they’re not floppy or anything and hold their shape beautifully.
 It’s hard to explain, but there’s nothing plastic-feeling about the material.
 It’s not rigid or hard at all and you would never know they’re made from recycled plastic water bottles.

 Let’s talk sizing.
-I normally wear a US 9 in all shoes and sized up a 1/2 size in the point (more on sizing below).
+I normally wear a US 9 in all shoes and sized up a 1 full size in the point (more on sizing below, although in the pic above I was in the wrong size).
 It’s a fitted shoe that is sexy, in a way, since a lot of your foot is exposed.
 I feel like the Point can be worn in most offices, with a variety of outfits, dressed up or down, and appeal to a lot of style aesthetics.

 Rothy’s Loafers review